All Episodes

 And serving my country, which I hope to do if people vote for me, is a way that I can show up in the lives of people who deserve help.

-I thought to empower my patients.
+I fought to empower my patients.

 I took on big pharma.

-I had major companies boycott me for years because I said things that were truthful about the way that drugs work with other drugs and interactions that you can't predict, and the fact that we're too dependent on them.
+I had major companies boycott me for years because I said things that were truthful about the way that drugs work with other drugs and interactions that you can't predict and the fact that we're too dependent on them.

-I was took on big technology.
+I took on big technology.

-And I realized how difficult it is when you have big powerful entities thwarting the rule of law.
+And I realized how difficult it is when you have big, powerful entities thwarting the rule of law.

 I took on big agrochemical companies.